Underwater Camera Modes - Auto, Program, Manual, Priority

 Please note that the best mode to choose will depend on whether you are using your flash, or using only natural light - which is why there are two sections below.

-When photographing close-up subjects, macro, fish, or subjects in deep water, you should use your camera flash or an external strobe to add color to your subject and help freeze the action.
-Let's discuss the different modes your camera may offer:
+Using your camera flash or an external strobe to add color to your subject and help freeze the action is recommended especially when photographing close up subjects or subjects in deep water.
+Let's discuss the different modes your camera may offer and how the added lighting may effect the outcome.

 This mode should not be used, because you give up control of the flash on most compact cameras.